yiisoft/i18n/README.md

 The package provides common internationalization utilities:

 - `Locale` stores locale information created from BCP 47 formatted string.
-Can parse locale string, modify locale parts, form locale string from parts, and derive fallback locale.
+  It can parse locale string, modify locale parts, form locale string from parts, and derive fallback locale.
+- `LocaleProvider` is a stateful service that stores current locale.

 ## Requirements